NotProgram/NotProgram/README.md

 # 💫 About Me:
-I'm currently working at Aviatecnologia.
+I'm currently working at Aviatur.

 ## 🌐 Socials: